 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 The ASU intends to enhance disclosure related to significant segment expenses regularly provided to the Chief Operating Decision Maker ("CODM"), amounts presented as "other" within segment profit (loss), require that all annual disclosures are also reported for interim periods, further define the CODM and how they use segment profit (loss) to allocate resources, and require that entities with only a single reportable segment provide all required segment disclosures.
 The guidance is effective for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024.
-Early adoption is permitted.
+This change will apply retrospectively to all periods presented.
+The adoption of this standard will only require changes to the Company's disclosures with no expected impact to its results of operations, financial position or cash flows.
 The Company is currently evaluating the impact of this standard on its financial statements.